 What most people who don’t have curly hair don’t understand about it is the amount of work involved.
 There’s nothing prettier than a mop of bouncy, perfectly defined ringlets, but getting curly hair to look gorgeous on a daily basis takes dedication — and how you care for curls depends on what type of texture you have.
-We asked two texture experts — Morgan Willhite, Creative Director at Ouidad, and Tippi Shorter, Aveda Global Artistic Director for Textured Hair — to school us in the basic care and feeding of curly hair.
+We asked two texture experts — Morgan Willhite, Creative Director at Ouidad, and Tippi Shorter, Aveda Global Artistic Director for Textured Hair — to give us their most essential curly hair tips.

 The One Thing All Curly Hair Needs

 For every type of curly hair, conditioning is priority number one.
 “Curly and coily hair don’t get the natural scalp oils that straight and wavy hair get,” says Shorter, because “curls and texture don’t allow for constant brushing, which is how natural scalp oils moisturize hair.”

 Willhite agrees.
 “More than any other hair type, curls must be conditioned regularly,” she explains.
 “In fact, even the simple act of shampooing dehydrates curls; the warm water opens the cuticle, allowing the cleansers to flow into the hair shaft and rinse out many of the nutrients.
 It’s the same thing that happens to your skin after washing your hands – they just feel dry.
 This is why frequent conditioning should be an automatic part of a curly girl’s hair care regimen.”